Can Dogs Eat Cumin?

-While dogs can eat cumin, curry is too powerful of a spice for them to ingest and can cause issues in digestion, ranging from an upset stomach to even diarrhea and vomiting.
-This can depend on the size of the dog and the amount of the curry powder that is ingested.
+While dogs can eat cumin, curry is too powerful of spice for them to ingest and can cause issues in digestion, ranging from an upset stomach to even diarrhea and vomiting.
+This can depend on the size of the dog and the amount of curry powder that is ingested.

 What herbs can dogs not eat?

 Some of the herbs and spices that you should avoid feeding your dog include chamomile, garlic, leeks, and hops.